InTaVia/milestone-3/README.md

 ## WP4

+### NLP Abbreviations
+We include the code to train an *abbreviation identification* classifier and to run an *abbreviation expansion* generator, both based on pre-trained transformer language models.
+The code can be found [here](https://github.com/InTaVia/nlp-abbreviations/releases/tag/v0.1).
+This is the preliminary version, where we test the concept on a small gold-standard slovene dataset (for now, a separate request for the dataset is required).
+More thorough evaluation and expansion of the experiments to Dutch and German coming soon.

+### NLP Visualization
 The milestone 3 version of our interactive text mining environment can be found [here](https://github.com/InTaVia/Performancer_AnnoXplorer/releases/tag/v1.0.0).
 It consists of two connected components, *Performancer* and *AnnoXplorer*, providing an overview and detail view on the data respectively; brushing over texts in the former displays them in the latter.